Bluegill: Reproduction and lifecycle

+Bluegill in Florida.
+Pumpkinseed sunfish lack the dorsal fin blotch, and are known to more aggressively attack fish where the blotch is present.

 Spawning season for bluegills starts late in May and extends into August.
 The peak of the spawning season usually occurs in June in waters of 67 to 80 F. The male bluegills arrive first at the mating site.
 They will make a spawning bed of six to 12 inches in diameter in shallow water, clustering as many as 50 beds together.
 The males scoop out these beds in gravel or sand.
 Males tend to be very protective and chase everything away from their nests, especially other male bluegills.
 Some bluegills, regardless of their small size, will even attack snorkelers if they approach the edge of the nest.
 As a female approaches, the male will begin circling and making grunting noises.
 The motion and sound of the males seem to attract the females.
 Females are very choosy and will usually pick males with larger bodies and "ears", making larger size a desirable trait for males to have.
 If the female enters the nest, both the male and female will circle each other, with the male expressing very aggressive behavior toward the female.
 If the female stays, the pair will enter the nest and come to rest in the middle.
 With the male in an upright posture, the pair will touch bellies, quiver, and spawn.
 These actions are repeated at irregular intervals several times in a row.
 Once the spawning is done, the male will chase the female out of the nest and guard the eggs.
 The fertilization process is entirely external.
 The male's sperm combines with the female's eggs in the water.
 Smaller males will often hide in nearby weeds and dart into the nest as they attempt to fertilize the eggs.
 They then quickly dart away.
 The size of the female plays a large role in how many eggs will be produced.
 A small female can produce as few as 1,000 eggs, and a large, healthy female can produce up to 100,000 eggs.
 The male continues to watch over the nest until the larvae are able to hatch and swim away on their own.
 The bluegill generally begins its spawning career at one year of age, but has been found to spawn as early as four months of age under favorable conditions.
 Anglers find spawning season to be a very successful time to fish for bluegills, as they aggressively attack anything, including a hook, that comes near.

 The growth of the bluegill is very rapid in the first three years, but slows considerably once the fish reaches maturity.
 Many fish reach five to eight years old, and in extreme cases, can live 11 years.